-Vegetarian Diet Pyramid
+Vegetarian & Vegan Diet Pyramid

 A plant-based diet can be an excellent source of all the necessary nutrients (protein, fats, carbohydrates, vitamins, minerals, and all nine essential amino acids) for optimal health, particularly when a wide variety of foods are eaten each day.
 Some vegetarians (especially vegans) may need to add supplements to ensure that they are getting all the essential nutrients they require.